Getting Married in South Africa | Marriage Registration

 How do I get an unabridged marriage certificate?

 Apply at Home Affairs.
 Cost is R75.
-Please note that can wait between 3-6 months for this!
+The wait is 3-6 months.

 How long does it take to register a marriage?